Brandonminer333/random_forest_voting/docs/blog.md

 ## **Introduction**

 This discussion focuses on the machine-learning model known as a **Random Forest**, an ensemble technique built from many **decision trees**.
 A decision tree is a model that recursively splits the data using a greedy algorithm to form increasingly homogeneous subsets.
-While decision trees are intuitive and powerful, they tend to **overfit**—they perfectly memorize the training data but generalize poorly.
+While decision trees are intuitive and powerful, they tend to **overfit**.
+This means that they generalize poorly.

 Random Forests address this weakness through **ensembling**: they build many decorrelated, shallowly constrained trees (via feature subsampling, bootstrapping, and depth/leaf restrictions).
-Each individual tree may still overfit, but **aggregating** their predictions reduces variance and improves stability—essentially “averaging away” the overfitting.
+Each individual tree may still overfit, but **aggregating** their predictions reduces variance and improves stability.
+You can think of it as essentially “averaging away” the overfitting.

 But that raises the central question of this post: